-At Heygreen, the safety of our children is incredibly important to us.
+At Heygreen, the safety of our children is paramount.
 We work hard to teach our children how to keep themselves safe by running a series of safeguarding assemblies each year and reminder sessions throughout the year.
 We also work closely with the NSPCC to ensure that our children have the support both inside and outside of school if needed.

 Our series of safeguarding assemblies always begin with teaching the children how to stay safe on the internet.